-WCCCD has completed nearly 50 years of uninterrupted operation committed to the development and delivery of comprehensive educational services by 2017.
+WCCCD has completed more than 50 years of uninterrupted operation committed to the development and delivery of comprehensive educational services.
 Those living and working in the 32 cities and townships served by the District throughout the southeast Michigan region have enjoyed the benefits of high quality instructional programs, continuing education offerings, and community-based services.